lilactown/punk/README.md

 ```

 The Node.js adapter automatically starts a web server at [http://localhost:9876](http://localhost:9876).
-Navigate there to see the the punk UI.
+Navigate there to see the the Punk UI.

 ### Browsing data

-By default, punk adds a listener to values emitted by `tap>`.
+By default, Punk adds a listener to values emitted by `tap>`.
 To inspect a value,
-simply use the `tap>` function to send it to the punk application.
+simply use the `tap>` function to send it to the Punk application.

 ## Issues